Libyan interior minister resigns over 'interference'

 On Saturday, a bomb blast ripped through the garden wall of the Egyptian consulate in the eastern city of Benghazi on Saturday, injuring a security guard who needed hospital treatment, witnesses said.

-U.S. ambassador Christopher Stevens and three other Americans were killed in Benghazi last year after Islamist gunmen attacked the U.S. consulate during a protest by a mob angry over a film they said insulted the Prophet Mohammad.
+U.S. ambassador Christopher Stevens and three other Americans were killed in Libya’s Benghazi in 2012 when dozens of Islamist gunmen attacked a loosely guarded U.S. diplomatic compound and a nearby, better-fortified CIA annex.

-Reporting by Feras Bosalum; Writing by Mahmoud Habboush; Editing by Sami Aboudi and Andrew Heavens
+Reporting by Feras Bosalum; Writing by Mahmoud Habboush; Editing by Sami Aboudi, Andrew Heavens, Angus McDowall and Kevin Liffey

-Note: (This story is corrected in ninth paragraph to show the Benghazi attack did not take place during a protest)